MaxGruebmeyer/c-webserver/README.md

 - Support HTTPS
 - Support keep-alive
 - Provide different startup options via configuration file and other maybe during compile time
-- Create build and run scripts (run only on unix since we use unistd.h)
-- Create Dev container
 - Provide basic CI incl. build and build instructions
-- Create Docker image running the thing
 - Deploy to Cloud
 - Automize deployment via terraform (-> Maybe check how difficult it is to allow deployment to e.g. both AWS and GCP)
 - Full HTTP/1.1 Compliance